Posts

 Published under a pseudonym

-Of course, we remember Sylvia Plath because she wrote The Bell Jar, required reading for many in high school.
+Of course, we remember Sylvia Plath because she wrote The Bell Jar, a novel that has been required reading for many in high school despite (mostly) unsuccessful attempts to ban it for its “overt rejection of the woman’s role as wife and mother.”
 And, like it or not, we remember her because she committed suicide.
 We study her poetry and prose, trying to divine what fueled her despair, what caused her to take her own life.
 Plath wrote this in her journal a few months before her death:

 I feel outcast on a cold star, unable to feel anything but an awful helpless numbness.
 I look down into the warm, earthy world.
 Into a nest of lovers’ beds, baby cribs, meal tables, all the solid commerce of life in this earth, and feel apart, enclosed in a wall of glass.

 Plath wrote poetry in a confessional style, revealing intimate details about herself.
 She was driven, publishing her first poem when she was eight.
 She was the first poet awarded a posthumous Pulitzer Prize.
-She also wrote fifty short stories and one novel, The Bell Jar.
+She wrote fifty short stories in addition to her one novel.

 It’s a day we should also acknowledge the brutal power of mental illness to damage and destroy lives.